Please enable JavaScript in your browser to complete this form.

 This page may contain affiliate links, in which I get a commission for recommending a product to you.

-The best part about making candied bacon roses is how simple it is.
 I turn making them into a family affair at my house, my kids love making these as well.
 My little guy likes coloring on the skewers to make the “stems” for the candied bacon roses.
 My oldest likes making the roses themselves by twisting the bacon around.
+These will be a perfect gift for a bacon lover or anyone really.

 Seasoning for this recipe: Queen Bee